Home (contents) → Hang gliding → Hang gliding 2004 and 2005

 Rigid hang gliders have greater performance than flexwings and they are physically less effort to fly, but they are more complex.
 Because the wing is rigid (unlike a flexwing) it uses aerodynamic controls for roll control rather than weight shift.

-This is a Hellite Tsunami at Combe Gibbet (Inkpen Hill) in Berkshire, England, in 2006.
+I photographed this Hellite Tsunami at Combe Gibbet (Inkpen Hill) in Berkshire, England, in 2006.